ricglz/CE888_activities/assignment/first_report/input/methods.md

 # Methods

+Following it will be described the methods used for each of the sections that we used for the research.
+If you're actually interested in the code this can be found in the github repo \footnote{\url{https://github.com/ricglz/CE888_activities/tree/main/assignment}}

 ## Dataset

-As mentioned in the introduction \ref{introduction}, the objective of this research is to use both the FLAME and Kaggle datasets, thus prior to training both datasets will be merged.
+As mentioned in the section \ref{introduction}, the objective of this research is to use both the FLAME and Kaggle datasets, thus prior to training both datasets will be merged.
 As the distribution of the classes end up being skewed, it will be performed as part of the preprocessing data augmentation in the images of the lower class (_No_Fire_), to perfectly balance both classes

 ### Data Augmentation Transformations